GowthamK04/PlayListify/README.md

 To achieve this, the method first sends a request to Spotify’s API to create a new playlist in the user’s account.
 This request includes the playlist’s custom name, which is passed from the user input.
 Once the new playlist is successfully created, the method retrieves the playlist ID provided in the response.

 Next, the app sends another request to add tracks to the newly created playlist.
-The uri values of each track in the user's custom playlist are collected into an array, which is then sent in the request to the Spotify API.
+The URI values of each track in the user's custom playlist are collected into an array, which is then sent in the request to the Spotify API.
 This request appends the tracks to the playlist using the playlist ID obtained earlier.

 Both requests (creating the playlist and adding the tracks) are authenticated using the user's access token, which ensures that the API interactions are secure and authorized.